SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Data modelling

-We perform inference on the multiband photometry using the \textsc{Redback} \citep{Sarin_redback} magnetar-driven supernova model including ejecta acceleration and non-vacuum dipole spin-down \citep{Omand2024}.
+We perform inference on the multi-band photometry using the \textsc{Redback} \citep{Sarin_redback} magnetar-driven supernova model including ejecta acceleration and non-vacuum dipole spin-down \citep{Omand2024}.
 We use the \textsc{PyMultiNest} sampler \citep{Buchner2014} implemented in \textsc{bilby} \citep{Ashton2019, Romero-Shaw2020}, and sample in flux density with a Gaussian likelihood.
 The uncertainty presented is only the statistical uncertainty in the fits, and does not include systematic uncertainty inherent in the simplified one-zone \textsc{Redback} model.

 We sample the explosion time with a uniform prior of up to 100 days before the first observation, an extinction term $A_V$ with a uniform prior between 0 and 2, and a white noise term.
 We constrain the total rotational energy of the magnetar to be $E_{\rm rot} \lesssim 10^{53}$ erg.
 We fixed the photospheric plateau temperature to a value of 8000 K to keep consistency with the value found in Section~\ref{spec_model}.
 The physical parameters and priors used are listed in Table \ref{tab:redbackparams}.
+Uniform priors are denoted by U and log-uniform priors are denoted by L.

 The fitted light curve is shown in Figure \ref{fig:lcfit} and the posterior for the parameters in Figure \ref{fig:corner} (see Appendix\,\ref{21lwz_appendix}).
 The model fits the peak of the light curve well in all bands but underestimates the flux in the UV bands from around 14 days post-peak.
 We find an initial luminosity $L_0 \approx 3 \times 10^{45}$ erg s$^{-1}$ and spin-down timescale $t_{\rm SD} \approx$ one day, and an ejecta mass $M_{\rm ej} \approx 0.24 M_\odot$.
 These values are similar to that of the luminous fast-blue optical transient (LFBOT) AT\,2020xnd \citep[i.e. the ZTF source ZTF20acigmel; see e.g.][]{2021MNRAS.508.5138P}, the ultra-stripped supernova (USSN) SN\,2014ft \citep[see Table 2 in][]{Omand2024}, and iPTF16asu \citep[see Table~\ref{tab:redbackparams}; and][]{2017ApJ...851..107W, 2019MNRAS.489.1110W,2022ApJ...928..114W}, including a similar higher magnetar rotational energy of $\sim 4 \times 10^{50}$ erg, but a lower explosion energy of $\sim 2 \times 10^{49}$ erg.
 We find the braking index $n$ to be $\sim$ 4.5 and rule out vacuum dipole ($n = 3$) with $>$ 95\% confidence, similar to SN 2015bn and SN 2007ru \citep{Omand2024}.